 Test at least two to three times a week for chlorine levels (as well as for pH levels).
 After dipping the combined vials at least 18 inches below the surface, drop the indicator solution (or tablets) into the chlorine level section of the vials.

 Most testing kits color-code the results, as well as show the reading.
-For most pools, the chlorine level should remain between 1 to 3 ppm.
-Chlorine levels lower than 1 ppm place swimmers at grave risk of contamination; never let the chlorine dip below this level.
-Greater chlorine levels than 3 ppm will continue to kill contaminants but will be an eye and skin irritant.
+For most pools, the free chlorine level should remain between 1 to 3 ppm.
+Free chlorine levels lower than 1 ppm place swimmers at a high risk of contamination; never let the free chlorine dip below this level.
+High free chlorine levels of 3 to 9 ppm can still be safe to swim in and continue to kill contaminants, but the chlorine will be an eye and skin irritant.